7 Flash Sale Email Examples for Your Next Promo

 Pond LA flash sale email featuring a single item being on sale

-Brands who are actively growing their email lists, often use VIP perks as an incentive to gain subscribers.
+Brands that are actively growing their email lists, often use VIP perks as an incentive to gain subscribers.
 This means your audience will expect benefits, such as deeper discounts and exclusive sales.

 Ana Luisa uses product reviews in a flash sale email